Mendocino Woodlands State Park: History

 Mendocino Woodlands was one of forty-six campgrounds (including Camp David) created by the Works Progress Administration and the Civilian Conservation Corps in the 1930s.
 Its rustic wood-and-stone buildings, built by the WPA are surrounded by second-growth redwood forest.
 Like the other campgrounds, Mendocino Woodlands was originally planned as a site for youth summer camps in which the participants would be introduced to the wonders of nature.
 However, Mendocino Woodlands is the only one of the campgrounds that has been continuously used for public camping.

 As originally formed, the campsite occupied a property of 5425 acre.
-However, when the campsite was conveyed to the California State Park system by Senate Bill 1063 in 1976, the size of the property was reduced to approximately 700 acre, with the remaining area left in the control of the California Department of Forestry.
+However, when the campsite was conveyed to the California State Park system by Senate Bill 1063 in 1976, the size of the property was reduced to approximately 700 acre, with the remaining area left in the control of the California Department of Forestry, now Cal Fire.
 In 1997, the Mendocino Woodlands Recreation Demonstration Area was designated as a National Historic Landmark.

+Wildlife

+Mendocino Woodlands is a forest of coast redwoods, sprinkled with willow, alder, tanoak, and madrone trees.
+It is home to mountain lions (Puma concolor), Northern-spotted owls (Strix occidentalis caurina), and Cooper's hawks (Accipiter cooperii).
+Navarro river that runs through the park is used by salmon, river otters, and beavers.

+Additionally, a wide variety of mushroom species grow alongside the redwoods, which are especially abundant during the rainy season.
+These include lobster mushroom (Hypomyces lactifluorium), red coral (Ramoria araiospora), and velvet-footed pax (Tapinella atritomentosa).
+Pictured on the left is a fungus which can be found on hardwoods such as tanoak.

 Management

-The Mendocino Woodlands State Park is managed by Mendocino Woodlands Camp Association, a nonprofit corporation that has operated and maintained the facilities at the park since 1949.
+The Mendocino Woodlands State Park is managed by Mendocino Woodlands Camp Association, a nonprofit corporation that has operated and maintained the facilities at the park since 1948.